 The Porsche Panamera E-Hybrid has variable servicing intervals and will display a warning on the driver’s readout when it needs attention, but generally it requires a major service every 20,000 miles, or two years.

-The V6 Panamera E-Hybrid manages CO2 emissions of 64g/km, which will see you into the London Congestion Charge zone for free – a big incentive for regular commuters to the capital.
+The V6 Panamera E-Hybrid manages CO2 emissions of 64g/km, which will see you into the London Congestion Charge zone for free – a big incentive for commuters to the capital.
 However, the CO2 figure for the V8 Turbo S is 76g/km, so it just misses out on that benefit; a single gram per kilometre less and it would make the cut.

 As they're hybrids, the V6 and V8 Panamera E-Hybrids are subject to road tax of just £135 a year, but because they cost more than £40,000 to buy, they also incurs the ‘premium’ tax of £320 annually from years two to six of ownership.
 Still, if you can afford a Porsche Panamera, that's unlikely to matter.